software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > Exercise 17
 >
-> Create a GitHub release for the project as instructed in the [GitHub's documentation](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository).
+> Once you have implemented the user stories of the Sprint and the main branch has a working version of the application, create a GitHub release for the project as instructed in the [GitHub's documentation](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository).
 Create a new tag called "sprint2".
 The release title should be "Sprint 2".
 Give a brief description for the release that describes the features implemented during the Sprint.

 {: .important-title }